unicode-org/message-format-wg/spec/formatting.md

 its Name is used to identify either a local variable, or a variable defined elsewhere.
-If a local variable and an externally defined one use the same name, the local variable takes precedence.
+If a local variable and an externally defined one use the same name, the local variable takes precedence after its variable declaration.
+A variable declaration may refer in its expression to a previous or external variable with the same name as the declaration's target.

-It is an error for a local variable definition to refer to a local variable that's defined after it in the message.
+It is an error for a variable declaration to refer to a local variable that's defined after it in the message.

 ## Error Handling